Best Arm Identification in Stochastic Bandits: Beyond $\beta-$optimality: Performance Guarantees

-along with any arm selection strategy and the decision rule $\hat A_\tau \triangleq a_{\tau}^{\sf top}$ is $\delta-$PAC for any $\alpha>0$. \end{theorem} \begin{proof} See Appendix~\ref{proof: delta-PAC}. \end{proof} Next, we state the results related to the asymptotic optimality of TCB and ITCB in terms of the average sample complexity.
+Next, we state the results related to the asymptotic optimality of TCB and ITCB in terms of the average sample complexity.
 We begin by establishing a few properties of the problem complexity that are useful for characterizing the sample complexity.
 Specifically, the form of the problem complexity $\Gamma(\bnu)$ in Lemma~\ref{lemma:simplified problem complexity} is instrumental in characterizing the key properties of $\Gamma(\bnu)$ and establishing an upper bound on the average sample complexity of TCB and ITCB.
 The following lemma characterizes these properties, which include the continuity of the problem complexity in terms of the bandit instance $\bnu\in\mcM$ in the metric space $(\mcM,D_{\sf TV})$ and the characterization of an optimal allocation of samples that maximizes the problem complexity. \begin{lemma}[Properties of $\Gamma(\bnu)$] The problem complexity $\Gamma(\bnu)$ has the following properties: \begin{enumerate} \item Functions $d_{\sf U}(\cdot,\cdot)$ and $d_{\sf L}(\cdot,\cdot)$ are strictly convex in their second arguments. \item Problem complexity $\Gamma : \mcM\mapsto\R$ and the optimal allocation $\bw : \mcM\mapsto\Delta^K$ are continuous functions on the metric space $(\mcM,D_{\sf TV})$.
 Furthermore, an optimal sampling proportion is given by the unique allocation that satisfies:

 where, for any $i\in[K]\setminus\{a^\star\}$, we have defined